 - Choose to Open

-- Browse to the location of the file you’re receiving errors in
+- Browse to the location of the file where you’re receiving errors.

 - Click Browse there